Trans-Atlantic Anthologies celebrate Northern Ireland and American Poetry

 Such reciprocity is too often absent from the interactions of nations, and it is a fitting — and powerful — form of citizenship to begin to know one another through that most intimate form of expression, poetry.

 “Any country, especially a large one, will tend to present itself to others in monolithic ways.
 I am grateful to have been afforded the opportunity to show another side of the United States — just how non-monolithic it is in its best self.

 “I hope readers will see how many and various are the young poets in the U.S. They come from the full range of socio-economic backgrounds, have various racial identities and ethnic backgrounds, display the full range of human interests and concerns, and push at poetry’s limits on all side”’.

-Dr Philip Hammond, Director of Arts Support with the Arts Council of Northern Ireland and one of the organisers of the project, described the Gala evening saying, “This event is the culmination of more than a year’s work, by both the Arts Council of Northern Ireland and the NEA, in Washington.
+Dr Philip Hammond, Director of Arts Support with the Arts Council of Northern Ireland and one of the organisers of the project, described the launch saying, “This event is the culmination of more than a year’s work, by both the Arts Council of Northern Ireland and the NEA, in Washington.
 It brings together the work of new and emerging poets, the post Carson, Heaney, Longley and Muldoon generation.
 These anthologies recognise the contribution talented writers make to society, both here and in America, and are testament to the quality and portability of modern poetry.
 Both volumes are highly accessible and will help to expand the range of opportunities for people to enjoy the arts.”